martinvonz/jj/docs/config.md

 revset-aliases."immutable_heads()" = "main@origin | (main@origin.. & ~mine())"
 ```

 Ancestors of the configured set are also immutable.
-The root commit always
+The root commit is always
 immutable even if the set is empty.

 ### Default revisions to log